Community Housing Fund

 What sort of housing can Community Led Housing projects deliver?

 Community Led Housing projects can deliver many different types of housing.
-Most schemes feature affordable housing, some are focused upon young families and others upon older people.
+Most schemes feature affordable housing, some focus upon young families and others upon older people.
 The type of housing you deliver can reflect other requirements in your area.

-Many of these groups are keen to share their experiences to help new groups get started and support them with their projects.
-We can help you to make contact with them, or other groups, across the country.
+The Hub can also connect groups to others in the area Many of these groups are keen to share their experiences to help new groups get started and support them with their projects.

 Why should local people consider getting involved with Community Led Housing?